saltstack/pytest-salt-factories/docs/ref/saltfactories/plugins/markers.rst

     :keyword bool openbsd: Skip unless on openbsd if :py:const:`True`
     :keyword bool aix: Skip unless on aix if :py:const:`True`
     :keyword bool aarch64: Skip on aarch64 if :py:const:`True`
+    :keyword bool spawning:
+        Skip on platforms for which multiprocessing does not default to ``spawn`` if :py:const:`True`
     :keyword str reason: The skip reason

     Pass :py:const:`True` to any of the platforms defined as keyword arguments to skip the test when not running on